brentvollebregt/nitratine.net/posts/emotionify/post.md

 category: Projects
 tags: [react, javascript, typescript, spotify]
 feature: feature.png
-description: "Emotionify is a webapp that allows users to login to Spotify, select a playlist and then sort them using Spotify's pre-calculated audio feature values."
+description: "Emotionify is a web app that allows users to log in to Spotify, select a playlist and then sort them using Spotify's pre-calculated audio feature values."
 github: brentvollebregt/emotionify

 [TOC]